 Lately this boom has come to Europe.
 For the last few years, the scope of IT outsourcing services provided in Eastern Europe has been increasing exponentially and has now grown by a factor ten compared to year 2007.

-According to Forbes, Eastern Europe is transforming into a real tech hub.
+, Eastern Europe is transforming into a real tech hub.
 It “….consistently ranks at the top of the world ranks in educational achievement in math, science and technology.
 In 2013, 16 out of the 24 finalists of Google’s annual Code Jam programming competition were from Central and Eastern Europe.
-This region also accounted for 8 of the 13 winners at this year’s ACM International Collegiate Programming Contest, as a Bloomberg report shows”.
+This region also accounted for 8 of the 13 winners at this year’s ACM International Collegiate Programming Contest, as a Bloomberg

 Furthermore, the amount of IT Outsourcing Companies as well as IT Outsourcing Providers with extended range of services to include business processes outsourcing and BPO providers keeps increasing.
 As a result, in 2012 the number of employees engaged in the IT field sphere counted around 25.000 people.
 Since buyers can choose from a wide range of services the competition is really tough.
 Startup teams as well as lucrative IT Outsourcing Companies and BPO providers strive to win or hold strong positions on the market by investing wisely into team skills development, adapting their services to growing customer needs and service delivery expectations, offering efficient services.
 It is obvious that tough competition engenders high-quality and speed of delivery.